 This post shows how to do it correctly in Node, PHP, and Python, with the four bugs you should actively check for.

-What HMAC signing actually does
+How does HMAC webhook signing actually work?

 When Formspring (or Stripe, or any well-designed sender) fires a webhook, it computes a hash over your payload + a timestamp + a secret only you and the sender know.
 It sends: